 Pregnancies, breastfeeding, aging, weight fluctuations, and gravity all contribute to the sagging of a woman’s breasts.
 A breast lift (mastopexy) is a surgical procedure designed to reshape sagging breasts and raise them to a more aesthetically pleasing level on the chest.
 This procedure removes excess, lax skin and repositions the nipples to create a more youthful appearance.
+Contact Dr. David Morales for your consultation in Dallas, TX to learn more how a breast lift can give you the breast you love.

 Breast Lift Process